ldp-uchicago/docs/sphinx/guides/HOT-and-Domain-Coding/overview.rst

 Surface vs. Structure
 ======================
-Every HOT utterance is coded either as a structure HOT or a surface HOT.
+Every HOT utterance is coded either as a *structure HOT* or a *surface HOT*.
 See specific pages for each type of HOT for further examples of surface vs. structure.

 #.
 If an utterance is both surface and structure, then structure trumps surface.

 #.
 The depth of description provided will determine if an utterance is surface or structure.

+``I wonder what we could put in there is *surface*`` ``It's a round hole and two inches deep, I wonder what we could put in there is *structure*``

 #.
 If you aren't sure what an utterance means, code as surface.